Chloe Tatum (Lead Grower)

 I love working alongside others, while building ethical alternatives to mainstream culture, and am excited to deepen my understanding and practice of Permaculture.

 Over the last 12 years I’ve moved from project to project in the UK, Central Europe, Canada and South America, focused on studying medicinal herbs, small-scale food production, and various land stewardship practices.
 It’s time to distill all of that into a community project.
 A part of my longer-term vision for this CSA is developing a Community Supported Herbalism (CSH) wing of the project after the few initial set-up years.
-I envision this as regular educative medicine-making meet-ups, with our produce (creams/balms/tinctures/tea mixes/salves etc) being offered to CSA members, and thus going into our boxes.
+I envision this as regular educative medicine-making meet-ups, with our produce (creams/balms/tinctures/tea mixes/salves etc) being offered to CSA members, and thus going into our veg shares.